Carolinapm354/MIT_3D_Flood_Map/README.md

 The <em>"2070\_100y\_Storm\_24h.geojson"</em> must be extruded and styled by setting <em>"fill height extrusion"</em> to "depth2d\*.3048".
 This "\*.3048" is a necessary conversion for changing from feet to meters, which is the unit Mapbox uses.
 The base height must be set to "grounddepth2d\*.3048".
 The layer was color-coded based on Maximum Depth with shades of blue indicating crucial areas.

 The problem with extruding the flood hazard layer is that it creates an unecesary base, like the one you are seeing below creating inaccurate results.

+* Creting a GLTF with Metadata through Qgisthree.js

+So throughout this entire, you might of noticed that 3D GIS Data Ciy of Cambridge has a GLTF file with all the building.
+So why go through all the trouble of downloading it as a ESRI Shapefile and then using the Qgisthree.js Plugin to create a GLTF file.
+The reason is that the GLTF does not contain individual metadata coresponding to each children and the ESRI Shapefile does and it was already a 3d GIS vector layer.
+So what we had to do was find a way to export it as a gltF file and qgis2three.js was the tool we used for executing the task.
+It is easier to do this than to individually add metadata from a CSV file into GLTF without the medata or proper structure.

 # **Conclusion**